 Never be overconfident.
 Always be focused on your aim.
 Trying is the best we can do without expecting to win.
 In the long run, it’s all about trying.

 - Never give up.
-The chances of a turtle to win were very less.
+The chances of a turtle to win were very low.
 He didn’t give up until he reached the finishing line.
-Even though he was tired and exhausted, he did not rest.
+Even though he was tired, he did not rest.
 He kept on moving with his pace which led to his winning over the fast rabbit.

 - Be consistent with whatever you are doing in your life.
 Even if you are slow, it doesn’t matter until you are consistent with what you are doing.

 - Never lose Hope.
 If you try, you can win every race on the track or off the track.
 Winning and losing is a secondary thing.
 Your efforts matter the most.
 The efforts will surely bring you success.

 - Never be overconfident.
 Always be down to earth.
 Even if you are good at something, don’t underestimate others, as the rabbit did to the slow tortoise.
 Try to help others who are beneath you.
 Helping will always make you a better person.